alanwatsonforster/ddotioan-web-site/gallery.md

 <a href="gallery/20180607T094356.jpg"><img src="gallery/20180607T094356-small.jpg" style="width: 60%;"/></a>

-The two DDOTI/OAN telescope showing the prime-focus CCDs mounted on their corrector lenses.
+The two DDOTI telescope showing the prime-focus CCDs mounted on their corrector lenses.
 We park the telescopes pointed slightly below the northern horizion to keep dust of the corrector lenses.